umarhassan-mitodl/9.00sc-fall-2011/content/pages/learning/removed-clips.md

 Removed Clip 1: Excerpt from "Learning"
 ---------------------------------------

-Excerpt from 5:33 to 9:12 in "Learning," Episode 8 in [_Discovering Psychology_](https://www.learner.org/series/discovering-psychology/learning/).
+Excerpt from 5:33 to 9:12 in "Learning," Episode 8 in {{% resource_link "abfb5941-c998-4e08-8d27-31cd3d7cc5a7" "_Discovering Psychology_" %}}.
 WGBH, 2001. \[Scroll down to Episode 8 and click on the "VoD" box\]

 Removed Clip 2: Excerpt from "Learning"
 ---------------------------------------

-Excerpt from 11:37 to 17:31 in "Learning," Episode 8 in [_Discovering Psychology_](https://www.learner.org/series/discovering-psychology/learning/).
+Excerpt from 11:37 to 17:31 in "Learning," Episode 8 in {{% resource_link "abfb5941-c998-4e08-8d27-31cd3d7cc5a7" "_Discovering Psychology_" %}}.
 WGBH, 2001. \[Scroll down to Episode 8 and click on the "VoD" box\]

 Removed Clip 3: Footage from Walter Mischel's delayed gratification experiment
 ------------------------------------------------------------------------------

-Video played in class of Walter Mischel's original footage not available, but similar footage of the same experiment with a Hispanic population is available on YouTube: "[Joachim de Posada says, Don't eat the marshmallow yet](http://www.youtube.com/watch?v=M0yhHKWUa0g)."
-Uploaded by [TEDtalksDirector](http://www.youtube.com/user/TEDtalksDirector), 2009.
+Video played in class of Walter Mischel's original footage not available, but similar footage of the same experiment with a Hispanic population is available on YouTube: "{{% resource_link "6d16f9e5-63fa-488c-a930-bdbe0266a09d" "Joachim de Posada says, Don't eat the marshmallow yet" %}}."
+Uploaded by {{% resource_link "07830485-1c99-466a-8a8c-3d55ba4fb350" "TEDtalksDirector" %}}, 2009.

 « {{% resource_link ac69f1eb-8793-b39a-98cb-15527df3770a "Previous" %}}